What’s the purpose of the Catholic Services Appeal Foundation?

 The CSAF supports ministries that benefit people all across our archdiocese.
 The 320 Catholic high school students who receive a CSAF scholarship come from 92 parishes throughout the Archdiocese.
-From Latino Ministry which serves tens of thousands of our Spanish speaking brothers and sisters throughout our region to the evangelization and catechesis initiatives which invite us all to rediscover the depth and beauty of our Catholic faith through inspiring programming and opportunities to grow in the faith.
-From marriage preparation programs to the support that is offered to the men studying for the priesthood at The Saint Paul Seminary and Saint John Vianney College Seminary.
-These are just some of the ministries supported by the CSAF that truly touch us all.
-We know that we are called by Christ to serve those in need in our midst- so our assistance to those we may never meet makes a real impact in their lives and supports the dignity we all have because we are created in the image and likeness of God.
+Latino Ministry serves tens of thousands of our Spanish speaking brothers and sisters throughout our region.
+Evangelization initiatives invite us all to rediscover the depth and beauty of our Catholic faith through inspiring programming and opportunities to grow in the faith.
+From marriage preparation programs to the support that is offered to the men preparing to dedicate their lives to Jesus Christ as priests, the ministries supported by the CSAF truly touch us all.
+We are called by Christ to serve those in need in our midst, and our assistance to those we may never meet makes a real impact in their lives and supports the dignity we all have as people created in the image and likeness of God.

 Why should we do the in pew process – it seems to make people feel uncomfortable?

-It is used because it gives people at Mass who may not be registered in a parish or who did not respond to the Foundation’s direct mailing and opportunity to give.
-When you walk through the process slowly and patiently, you not only provide an explanation of how to fill out a pledge card but you also allow potential donors the time to think about what they are willing to donate.
-The return on the in pew process can easily make the difference between a parish not making goal – or making goal and receiving the 25% rebate on all money your parish collects through the CSAF.
+It is used because it gives people at Mass who may not be registered in a parish or who did not respond to the Foundation’s direct mailing an opportunity to give.
+When you walk through the process slowly and patiently, you not only provide an explanation of how to fill out a pledge card, but you also allow potential donors the time to think about what they are willing to donate.
+The return on the in-pew process can easily make the difference between a parish not making goal or making goal and receiving a 25% rebate on all money collected by that parish through the CSAF.

 What is the rebate structure?